 Our devices display custom barcodes or QR codes that can be read by any scanner.
 They can also display direction arrows or hazard icons.

-Even better, we integrate with everything from Google Sheets to top-of-market WMS’ and inventory tracking systems.
+Even better, we integrate with everything from Microsoft Excel to top-of-market WMS’ and inventory tracking systems.

 Combine two potent technological inventory management solutions, and see what your KPI’s can tell you as early as your next cycle count.